 So now that you know something about MBD and met a couple companies already practicing it, we recommend a download!
 If you (or someone you want to share with) prefers pictures to words, start with the infographic.
 For a deeper dive with an expert, you’ll want to check out the free eBook:

 Ready to try MBD on real-world models?
-It may be time to visit PTC University.
-Use the link below to find free tutorials (registration and login required—but it’s free).
+It may be time to visit PTC Learning Connector.
+Use the link below to find free tutorials and much more.
 View the video demos to see how it works in Creo, or to start applying MBD to your own models.

 Finally, we come to a unique opportunity to join a full-day master class.
 Introduction to Model-Based Definition with Creo Parametric takes place Thursday, June 21 at LiveWorx 18 in Boston.
 This Advanced/Expert level course shows you how to create 3D annotations and use them in combined states.
 You’ll create and modify dimensions, ordinate dimensions, datum reference features, geometric tolerances, and more.